Table of Contents Show

 2.10 Great Smoky Mountains

 The lands of Smokies are covered in blooming and colorful flowers.
-The place is heaven for nature lovers, with a diverse range of trees, wildflowers, rhododendron, and even orchids.
+The place is heaven for nature lovers, with a diverse range of trees, wildflowers, rhododendrons, and even orchids.

 Mountains are rich in both flora and fauna.
 It is home to numerous mammals, birds, reptiles, amphibious creatures, and fishes.
 The most prominent animals are flying squirrels, river otters, bats, foxes, and bears.